2006 Finnish presidential election: Themes

-International attention
+Conan O'Brien

 American late night talk show host Conan O'Brien endorsed re-election for Tarja Halonen on his show due to a long-standing joke about his resemblance to incumbent president Halonen.
 The skits, commentary, and mock campaign ads were seen on Late Night with Conan O'Brien on SubTV, a Finnish cable channel, five days a week (with a brief delay).
 Markku Jääskeläinen, Halonen's campaign manager, noted that the frequent mention of Halonen's name was positive for their campaign, and the running bits on the show attracted international attention to the election.

 Opinion polls

 Here is a collection of latest poll results.
 The opinion pollsters' methods may vary, as do the samples and the conducting time, which give the differences.

 The total percentages may exceed 100% due to rounding.

 Two of the latest polls made by Taloustutkimus and Suomen Gallup raised discussion over whether Halonen would gain the 50%+ majority of the votes necessary to win the election in a single round.
 According to Helsingin Sanomat, the reason why Halonen's support has decreased in polls might be an increase in the number of people not wanting to reveal their favourite candidate: some of them plead to the secrecy of voting.
 The airtime and space given by the media for the candidates may have given the candidates with smaller support the opportunity to bring their opinions to the public, which might add to their support in the polls in question.

 On the other hand, the latest poll conducted by Research International (2) showed no change in Halonen's popularity between the three different weeks.

 The candidates and their supporters read their polls for their advantage.
 In Timo Soini's mind there was a big surprise waiting in the ballot boxes; he did, in fact, receive 3.4% of the vote, which was much more than the support for his True Finns party in the last parliamentary election.
 Tarja Halonen stated this election as being the only one showing such a big support to her: "The crossbar is trembling just right", she said on January 10, meaning the excitement of getting the majority of the votes.
 Sauli Niinistö publicly stated that there would be a second round between him and Halonen.